lance/constellation/README.md

 ## Usage

 This is experimental and under constant change.
 There is no point in a "Usage" section until things stabilize a bit more.
-But if you're interested...
+But if you're interested, make sure your firewall allows UDP traffic on port 7600 and then run the demo script in more than one terminal.

+    node demo.js

+Type a message in the terminal, hit enter, and watch the message get received by both processes.
+This should also work on different machines, assuming firewalling isn't in the way and your network allows UDP multicast.

 ## How to Build